Bangladesh Chhatra League: Ban

-On 23 October 2024, Bangladesh's interim government officially banned the organisation in response to acts of violence committed by its members and leaders from 2008 to 2024.
-The decision followed the BCL's involvement in violent incidents during the Student–People's uprising.
+On 23 October 2024, interim government of Bangladesh officially banned the organisation in response to acts of violence committed by its members and leaders from 2008 to 2024.
+The decision followed the BCL's involvement in violent incidents during the July Uprising.
 The Ministry of Home Affairs' Public Security Division issued a gazette notification announcing the ban, invoking provisions of the Anti-Terrorism Act of 2009, with specific reference to the group's role in the July massacre.